 After a year of wrestling, Fan received “faith and a surrender.”
 On the day before the deadline, she applied to New Brunswick Theological Seminary.
 Two years running she has received the Reformed Church in America’s Beth Marcus Scholarship, which supports women in seminary.
 Fan will graduate with her M.Div. in May.

-“I went to their event and I felt that yes, this is a place that God is pushing me into,” she says.
+“I went to one of their outreach events and I felt that yes, this is a place that God is pushing me into,” says Fan.
 “We got involved and started praying with them.”

-It soon became apparent that God was at work, reinforcing the call to seminary and now, the call to lead a church plant.
+It soon became apparent that God was at work, reinforcing the call to seminary and now, the call to be part of a new church plant.

 “My education and the church planting process go hand-in-hand to shape me,” says Fan.
 She noticed that situations from the church would tie into her seminary coursework.
 “It’s a very humbling and growing experience.
 I do definitely see God’s hand.”

-The church plant, commonly known as GCC Bronx, intends to officially organize within the next year as part of the Reformed Church in America’s Classis of New York.
-The official name, United Reformed Church in Williamsbridge, comes from the church that formerly met in the building, though internally and among the three GCC sites, the plant will likely still be referred to as “GCC Bronx.”
+The church plant, commonly known as GCC Bronx, intends to officially organize as part of the Reformed Church in America’s Classis of New York.
+The official name, United Reformed Church in Williamsbridge, comes from the church that formerly met in the building, though internally and among the four GCC sites and their eight congregations, the plant will likely still be referred to as “GCC Bronx.”

 The church plant has services in both English and Chinese, and most attendees are in the medical profession.
 Unlike most Chinese churches, the English-language service attendees are entirely people who live in the community—Filipino, Jewish, Scottish—rather than second-generation Chinese Americans.
-This is a congregation that Fan built from the ground up; about 15 to 20 people, ranging in age from 15 to 85 years old, are part of it.
+This congregation is currently about 15 to 20 people, ranging in age from 15 to 85 years old.

-The Chinese congregation has grown from the original Bible study group.
+The Chinese congregation has grown from the original Bible study fellowship.
 About 20 to 30 people worship on Sunday afternoons.
 Pre-pandemic, these services included childcare, Sunday school, and a meal afterward.

-On the second Sunday of each month, GCC Bronx has a combined service in English, with Chinese translation provided.
-Typically, on these days, GCC’s senior pastor, Rev. John Chang, comes to administer the sacrament of communion, which Fan is unable to oversee until ordination.
+On the second Sunday of each month, Bronx Church has a combined service in English, with Chinese translation provided.
+Typically, on these days, Rev. Chang comes to preach the Word and administer the sacrament of communion.
+Celebrating the sacrament together is a great opportunity for fellowship between the two congregations, says Fan.

 During the COVID-19 pandemic, the church plant has been meeting virtually via Zoom for all services.
 In late July, as some restrictions eased in New York, the English congregation was able to meet in person due to the smaller size of the group.
 Despite the face masks, six feet of distance, and inability to hug or shake hands, Fan says the experience was amazing; more than before, the congregation treasures the ability to be together in their building.